ClickHouse/ClickHouse/docs/en/query_language/functions/hash_functions.md

 Calculates SipHash from a string.
 Accepts a String-type argument.
 Returns FixedString(16).
-Differs from sipHash64 in that the final xor-folding state is only done up to 128 bytes.
+Differs from sipHash64 in that the final xor-folding state is only done up to 128 bits.

 ## cityHash64